Yogurt is the Secret Superfood Have Been Missing Out On

 • Vitamins Include B12, which supports the nervous system, and riboflavin, which helps prevent heart disease.

-• Minerals, such as zinc, phosphorus, and potassium, support a range of bodily functions, including metabolism and blood pressure regulation.
+• Minerals, such as zinc, phosphorus, and potassium, support various bodily functions, including metabolism and blood pressure regulation.

 Immune System Support